cs10/sp23/lab-checkoffs.md

       - Name the logarithmic time algorithm that we implemented in Lab 5.
 Explain why this algorithm runs in logarithmic time.
       - What is the difference between “Worst-Case” and “Best Case” Runtimes when running the Are the numbers of (LIST) distinct block?
 Why?
       - What happened with the time it took for your computer to counter up the numbers between 1 and x when you started doubling the numbers?
 Tripling the numbers?
 What do you think would happen with the time I multiplied your top number by 8?
-      - What is an example of an algorithm that we have seen that has an exponential runtime?
       - Please show me your Non-Gauss and Gauss Add all numbers in.
 Which was faster?
 Why?
   - lab_name: Recursive Reporters
     lab_no: 7